News: Newswire

 The Chinese Communist Party created its news agency, the Red China News Agency, in 1931; its primary responsibilities were the Red China newspaper and the internal Reference News.
-In 1937, the Party renamed the agency Xinhua, New China.
-Xinhua became the official news agency of the People's Republic of China in 1949.
+In 1937, the Party renamed it Xinhua News Agency, which became the official news agency of the People's Republic of China in 1949.

 These agencies touted their ability to distill events into "minute globules of news", 20–30 word summaries which conveyed the essence of new developments.
 Unlike newspapers, and contrary to the sentiments of some of their reporters, the agencies sought to keep their reports simple and factual.
 The wire services brought forth the "inverted pyramid" model of news copy, in which key facts appear at the start of the text, and more and more details are included as it goes along.
 The sparse telegraphic writing style spilled over into newspapers, which often reprinted stories from the wire with little embellishment.
 In a 20 September 1918 Pravda editorial, Lenin instructed the Soviet press to cut back on their political rambling and produce many short anticapitalist news items in "telegraph style".

 As in previous eras, the news agencies provided special services to political and business clients, and these services constituted a significant portion of their operations and income.
 The wire services maintained close relationships with their respective national governments, which provided both press releases and payments.
 The acceleration and centralization of economic news facilitated regional economic integration and economic globalization.
 "It was the decrease in information costs and the increasing communication speed that stood at the roots of increased market integration, rather than falling transport costs by itself.
 In order to send goods to another area, merchants needed to know first whether in fact to send off the goods and to what place.
 Information costs and speed were essential for these decisions."